 Over 160 million tax returns were received and processed for the 2023 tax season.
 Over 104 million refunds payments were issued, with the average refund being around $3,054.
 This was ~4% lower than the prior year.IRS filing statistics

-Generally, if you e-file and use direct deposit, the IRS estimates that you should receive your federal refund between 8 and 21 days after they accept your return, unless the IRS does not send you a notification requesting additional information or an audit notice).
-The IRS has stated that it issues more than 90 percent of refunds within 21 days (see estimated refund schedule).
+Generally, if you e-file and use direct deposit, the IRS estimates that most taxpayers should receive their federal refund between 8 and 21 days after they accept your return, unless the IRS does not send you a notification requesting additional information or an audit notice).

 Should I call the IRS if I haven’t received my refund?